gagolews/stringx/devel/sphinx/rapi/sort.md

 -   `sort` seems to preserve only the names attribute which makes sense if `na.last` is `NA`, because the resulting vector might be shorter **\[not fixed here as it would break compatibility with other sorting methods\]**

 -   Note that `sort` by default removes missing values whatsoever, whereas [`order`](https://stat.ethz.ch/R-manual/R-devel/library/base/help/order.html) has `na.last=TRUE` **\[not fixed here as it would break compatibility with other sorting methods\]**

-## Value

-`sort.character` returns a character vector, with only the `names` attribute preserved.
-Note that the output vector may be shorter than the input one.

-`xtfrm.character` returns an integer vector; most attributes are preserved.

 ## Author(s)